pulumi/examples/cloud-ts-url-shortener/README.md

 let urlTable = new cloud.Table("urls", "name");
 ```

-During `pulumi update`, the declaration `new cloud.API` provisions an AWS API Gateway resource and `new cloud.Table` provisions a Dynamo DB instance.
+During `pulumi up`, the declaration `new cloud.API` provisions an AWS API Gateway resource and `new cloud.Table` provisions a Dynamo DB instance.
 To learn more about how this works, see [How Pulumi Works](https://pulumi.io/reference/how.html) in the documentation.

 The `endpoint.get` and `endpoint.post` method calls cause Pulumi to register API routes on the API Gateway, pointing to an AWS Lambda function for each implementation: